Gut-Brain Axis: Breaking the Anxiety–Bloating Feedback Loop

 • Eat at roughly the same times each day

-• Make evening meal smaller for two weeks
+• Make your evening meal smaller for two weeks - give your gut less work to do at night

-• Actually sit down to eat - no phone, no rushing
+• Actually sit down to eat.
+No phone, no laptop, no rushing.

 Track What's Happening